ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-10. How do you evaluate the quality of K-means clusters?
+Q. How do you evaluate the quality of K-means clusters?

 <details><summary><b>Answer</b></summary>